BrunoIannone/VISIOPE/README.md

 ## In conclusion

 Once the Stacked Data folder is ready, the training pipeline can be launched by executing the main.py.
+An example of building the dataset and predicting new samples can be found in dataset_utils.py